- Course Number:

 - Credit Hours:

-- Lecture hours:
+- Lecture Hours:

-- Lecture/Lab hours:
+- Lecture/Lab Hours:

-- Lab hours:
+- Lab Hours:

 - Special Fee:

 Course DescriptionIntroduces beginning intermediate level ceramic processes, techniques, and concepts while addressing historical and contemporary issues.
 Develop a beginning intermediate level of creative problem solving and kinetic skills with clayforming and finishing techniques, including hand building, wheel throwing, use of plaster molds, and surface treatments.
 Includes critiques, discussions, and presentations to establish critical skills necessary to evaluate ceramic works, explore artistic intent, examine aesthetic and structural solutions, and expand perceptual awareness.
 This is the second course of a three-course sequence for first year ceramics.
 Prerequisites: One term of ART 253 or ART 253A or instructor permission.
 Audit available.